dominiquette/Recipe_Generator/README.md

 ## Installation ⚙️

-Clone the repository or download the files into one folder. 📂
+Clone the repository or download the files in the correct folders. 📂

 ### Prerequisites